Skip to content

 <P extends IPage<H2User>> P selectPage(P page, @Param(Constants.WRAPPER) Wrapper<H2User> queryWrapper);

-// Override the selectPage query statement in the XML yourself
+// You need to rewrite the selectPage query statement in XML yourself

 // Method 3: Override the selectPage method in BaseMapper